What is Customer Service?

 Our CX Trends Report found that high-performing businesses are nearly 10 times more likely to strongly agree that their agents are of the highest caliber and roughly six times more likely to have plans to greatly extend education and training opportunities.

-Integrate customer service and CRM platforms to monitor changes in customers and their lifetime value.
+Integrating customer service and CRM platforms allows teams to monitor changes in customers and their lifetime value.
 Sharing data between these systems can lead to the discovery of personalized, relevant solutions to customer issues that otherwise wouldn’t be considered.

 Types of customer service channels